 Ensure that the client is not pregnant before beginning to use any method of contraception

-What is Involved in Screening Clients for FP?
+What is Involved in Screening Clients for Family Planning?

 A drug shop operator will use the “Checklist for Screening Clients Who Want to Initiate Combined Oral Contraceptives” to ask questions to ensure that the client does not have any medical conditions that may prevent her from taking oral pills.
 Another checklist “How to be reasonably sure a client is not pregnant” should be used to exclude pregnancy.